byronbytes/NoLexa/README.md

 A multi-purpose tweaking tool to remove Amazon Alexa from your device.
 For good.

 ## Why?
 No one likes Amazon Alexa.
-It's been proven multiple times that Alexa listens to your conversations without your knowledge or consent.
-There is no complete way to disable Alexa via the software.
-This is where NoLexa comes in handy.
+It's been proven multiple times that Alexa listens to your conversations and sends the data to Amazon without your knowledge or consent.
+There is no complete way to disable Alexa via the software and this is where NoLexa comes in handy.

-My mom is an avid hater against Alexa, and even went to drill out the microphone in the FireTV to prevent Alexa from listening into conversations.
-With research, there is no complete way to remove Alexa.
+My mom is an avid hater against Alexa and even went to drill out the microphone in the FireTV to prevent Alexa from listening in.
+My mom wanted to remove Alexa from the Kindle because in newer updates, it got more intrusive.
+So this is what gave me the idea to create this.

 ## Features